 The IMF’s bizarre belief in 'expansionary austerity' would be laughable if it were not so damaging.
 How can it justify an approach with such a poor track record?

-History suggests that a global superpower in relative decline should aim for a soft landing.
+History suggests that a global superpower in relative decline should aim for a soft landing, so that it still has a comfortable place in the world once its dominance fades.
 By contrast, US President Donald Trump's incoherent, confrontational approach toward China could seriously damage America’s long-term interests

 If Chinese soldiers storm the city, an immediate exodus of expats and elites with foreign passports and green cards will follow, and Western businesses will relocate en masse to other Asian commercial hubs